Exercise 2: Untyped Lambda Calculus

 evaluation relation is a partial function: each term t evaluates in one step

-to at most one term t'
+to at most one term t'.

 Implementation